 The foundations of PathFinder Pragmatic Inquiry® are reflected and commented on in the endorsements submitted for Ron Nahser’s books Learning to Read the Signs: Reclaiming Pragmatism in Business, and Journeys to Oxford: Nine Pragmatic Inquiries Into the Practice of Values in Business and Education.

-“This idea of pragmatism goes far beyond the conventional uses of today, but is an historically enduring principle that harness the deep intuition of our own perceptions and experience and integrates it with the rapidly changing currents that surround us.
+“This idea of pragmatism goes far beyond the conventional “do whatever works” uses of today, but is an historically enduring principle that harnesses the deep intuition of our own perceptions and experience and integrates it with the rapidly changing currents that surround us.
 Ron Nahser’s remarkable effort to resurrect this profound philosophy in the business world is a bold and noble move and, when applied effectively, will bring forth better, more significant decisions that will enhance both our physical and our spiritual well-being.”

-Dr. Steven R. Covey, author, Seven Habits of Highly Effective People
+Steven R. Covey, PhD., author, Seven Habits of Highly Effective People

 “I will be surprised if this book does not altogether change the way Americans of the 21st century understand the place of business in American culture.”

 “For Nahser, we are not so much what we do, but what we are called to do.
 This delightful series of essays engages the reader in a process of discovering what he or she needs to do in order to be.
 His PathFinder method is really a SelfFinder approach.